xGhostEYE/Qrec/README.md

 `-a` or `--all`: A flag to request everything (except for --project and --outputfile).
 This flag has the highest priority <br/>
 `-r` or `--run`: A flag to request running training and testing only for the default train and test dataset <br/>

-`-p` or `--project`: A flag to specify the project/commit to be extracted.
+`-p` or `--commit`: A flag to specify the project/commit to be extracted.
 Run with --outputfile flag to specify the output file <br/>
 `-f` or `--outputfile`: A flag to specify the csv file name for the extracted dataset.
-Run with --project flag to specify the project to be extracted <br/>
+Run with --commit flag to specify the project to be extracted <br/>

 `-n` or `--csv_train`: A flag to request creating training dataset (in csv) <br/>
 `-t` or `--csv_test`: A flag to request creating testing dataset (in csv) <br/>